-The Company adopted ASC Topic 606, Revenue from Contracts with Customers in its Statement of Financial Condition by applying the modified retrospective method.
+The Company adopted ASC Topic 606, Revenues from Contracts with Customers in its financial statement by applying the modified retrospective method.

-The Company had receivables related to revenues from contracts with customers of \$10.5 million as of December 31, 2022.
+The Company had receivables related to revenues from contracts with customers of \$8.0 million as of December 31, 2023.